We want to be clear with you about how we use your personal information and data. We want to treat you fairly, lawfully and in an open way.

 If you inform the Trust that the personal data that we hold on you is incorrect, we will correct it within one month of you letting us know.
 If we hold lots of personal information on you it may take us a maximum of two months to make any corrections.

 Yes, you can ask us to delete any personal information we hold on you.
 We will do so unless there is a legal obligation that prevents us from dealing with your request or an overriding legitimate interest for us to continue with the processing (or both).
 We aim to delete your information within a month of any request but if we hold a lot of personal information on you it may take us a maximum of two months.
 We will inform you once we have deleted all of your personal information.

 We know how important personal information can be and take special care to keep the information secure which we only share when necessary and appropriate.
 We have policies and procedures to do this to which our staff and anyone who has access to your information are required to adhere.
 If your personal information is accessed or disclosed when it should not have been, we will inform both you and the relevant authorities.

-If you have spoken to us and you are still not happy, you can talk to the Information Commissioner’s Office (ICO)and you can find out more here https://ico.org.uk/concerns/.
+Please talk to us, we are really keen to put it right and treat you fairly, lawfully and in an open way.
+If you have spoken to us and you are still not happy, you can talk to the Information Commissioner’s Office (ICO) - ICO Make a complaint.
 You can lodge a complaint with the ICO at Wycliffe House, Wycliffe Lane, Wilmslow, Cheshire SK9 5AF (Telephone: 0303 123 1113).

 Ellen MacArthur Cancer Trust, a company limited by guarantee, (Company number 4597114 and registered charity number 1096491, OSCR No SCO44013 in Scotland), registered address: Units 53-57, East Cowes Marina, Britannia Way, East Cowes, PO32 6DG.

-© 2018 Ellen MacArthur Cancer Trust; All Rights Reserved.
+© Ellen MacArthur Cancer Trust